matheus-foscarinid/portfolio/README.md

 - [x] Add my main projects
 - [x] Fix mobile layout to work on any standard smartphone
+- [ ] Fix headers that are not changing label when tha lang is switched
 - [ ] Change darkmode colors
 - [x] Standardize styling
 - [x] Change Language select to a custom one